Voigländer in Wien Portrait Petzval 290mm F3.6 very early

 Condition: the lens is in a nice and authentic condition.
 The brass of the lens comes with a warm golden tone, which shows light wear.
 The lens was carefully cleaned and not polished to leave the patina intact but still seal it for future decades.
 The lens was made before the waterhouse era (1858), but it was retrofitted with a waterhouse slot later on (a service that was mostly done by Voigtländer themselves), and there is even a fitting stop included.
 The glass is in a great condition, it shows a minimal cleaning marks and specs here and there but is overall crispy clear.

 has about 290mm focal lenght (11.5") and an open aperture of

-Lens comes with a fitting flange and a the original brass lenscap.
+Lens comes with a fitting flange, waterhouse stop and a very nice wooden lenscap!